Azure/API-Management/changelogs/api-management-service.md

 * Enabled use of the rewrite-uri policy when forwarding requests to backend services, allowing more flexible request transformation and routing scenarios.
 * Added option to expedite stream processing by flushing every chunk of payload for improved real-time performance for model APIs.
 * Request and response logging now includes content type and length across all SKU.
-* Now when you configure a backend entity in API Management, you can access backend properties in policies by using the [context.Backend](https://learn.microsoft.com/azure/api-management/api-management-policy-expressions#ref-context-backend).
+* Now when you configure a backend entity in API Management, you can access backend properties in policies by using the [context.Backend](https://learn.microsoft.com/azure/api-management/api-management-policy-expressions#ref-context-backend). ([Azure Friday demo](https://learn.microsoft.com/en-us/shows/azure-friday/building-environmental-aware-api-platforms-w-api-management))
 * Now sending User-Agent header when retrieving OIDC configuration in the JWT validation policy for better observability.
-* gRPC is now supported in managed gateway for newly created SKUv1 instances.
+* gRPC is now supported in managed gateway in public preview for newly created SKUv1 instances(*).
 [Learn more](https://learn.microsoft.com/azure/api-management/grpc-api)

+(*) Available in newly created SKU v1 instances and DEV SKU services.
+For others, open support ticket to request access ahead of rollout.

 #### Platform & Security
 * Credential Manager now supports Key Vault References, improving security posture and simplifying credential lifecycle management.
 * Premium v2 SKU is now generally available with enhanced capabilities i.e improved VNET injection, inbound private link, CA certificates and zone redundancy support.
 Details can be found in docs [here](https://aka.ms/apimdocs/skuv2/overview).
 * Added support for the send-service-bus-message policy in the Azure API Management Policy Toolkit, enabling APIs to publish messages directly to Azure Service Bus queues or topics using policy configuration — simplifying event-driven and asynchronous messaging scenarios without custom adapters.
 * New entity limits are now announced and implemented for Developer, Basic and Consumption tier SKUv1 services, details [here](https://techcommunity.microsoft.com/blog/integrationsonazureblog/new-azure-api-management-service-limits/4497574).
 * [Enabled sustainability capabilities that allow API traffic to be dynamically optimized based on regional carbon intensity](https://techcommunity.microsoft.com/blog/integrationsonazureblog/building-environmental-aware-api-platforms-with-azure-api-management/4458308).
-Customers can shift or shape API traffic using backend load balancing and policy signals, enabling greener routing decisions and runtime behavior adjustments that help reduce the carbon footprint of API workloads while maintaining service reliability.
+Customers can shift or shape API traffic using backend load balancing and policy signals, enabling greener routing decisions and runtime behavior adjustments that help reduce the carbon footprint of API workloads while maintaining service reliability. ([Azure Friday demo](https://learn.microsoft.com/en-us/shows/azure-friday/building-environmental-aware-api-platforms-w-api-management))

 #### Developer Portal
 * Added Proof-of-Work (PoW) captcha support for enhanced security.